mstksg/inCode/copy/entries/functor-combinatorpedia.md

 is slightly different in spirit.
-The goal is to represent schemas, DSL's, and computations (things like parsers, things to execute, things to consume or produce data) by assembling "self-evident" basic primitives and subjecting them to many *different* successive transformations and combiners.
+The goal is to represent schemas, DSL's, and computations (things like parsers, things to execute, things to consume or produce data) by assembling "self-evident" basic primitives and subjecting them to many *different* successive transformations and combiners (through combinators, free structures, tensors, and other options).
 The process of doing so: